prasadtalasila/DTaaS-Public/servers/execution/runner/README.md

 # :runner: Runner

-A utility service to manage safe execution of remote commands.
+A utility service to manage safe execution of remote scripts / commands.
 User launches this from commandline and let the utility manage the commands to be executed.